paal123/ELMAH.OracleErrorLog/README.md

 [![NuGet][nuget-badge]][nuget-pkg]

 An ELMAH `ErrorLog` implementation that uses an Oracle database as the storage.
+The `ErrorLog` supports both managed and unmanaged drivers, as well as System.Data.OracleClient.

 To use the OracleErrorLog for Oracle Managed Driver, add the following in your web.config:
 ```xml